Skip to main content

 Schauenstein Castle, locally known as Burg Schauenstein, lies south of the village of Krug, east of the city of Zwettl in Austria.

 The first mention of a Poppo von Schauenstein was in 1175.
-In 1275 Schauenstein Castle was owned by Hadmar II von Sonnberg who was related to the Kuenringer family.
-It was probably built during the 13th century on one side of the valley of the river Kamp.
-Together with the now also ruined Runderburg Castle on the other side of the valley it guarded the valley and a road from Gars am Kamp to Pölla.
+In 1275, Schauenstein Castle was owned by Hadmar II von Sonnberg, a member of the Kuenringer family.
+It was probably built in the 13th century on the bank of the Kamp River.
+Together with the now also ruined Runderburg Castle on the other side of the valley, it guarded the valley and a road from Gars am Kamp to Pölla.

-In 1411 Matthias von Rohr was given two parts of the castle in lease by Duke Albrecht IV.
-In 1430 Schauenstein Castle was sold by the Lords von Rohr to Leopold von Krayg.
-In 1467 the castle went to Ulrich von Grafenegg who dedicated it to the Hungarian king Matthias Corvinus.
-Because of this the castle was sieged and taken by the imperial troops of the Holy Roman Emperor Frederick III of Habsburg.
+In 1411, Matthias von Rohr was given two parts of the castle in lease by Duke Albrecht IV.
+In 1430, Schauenstein Castle was sold by the Lords von Rohr to Leopold von Krayg.
+In 1467, the castle went to Ulrich von Grafenegg, who dedicated it to the Hungarian king Matthias Corvinus.
+As a result, the castle was besieged and captured by the imperial troops of the Holy Roman Emperor Frederick III of Habsburg.
 It was rebuilt in 1477.

-In 1622 Schauenstein Castle was owned by Jakob Kuefstein who probably neglected it.
-In 1645 the already dilapidated castle was taken and destroyed by Swedish troops.
-It was never rebuilt and fell to ruin.
+In 1622, Schauenstein Castle was owned by Jakob Kuefstein, who probably neglected it.
+In 1645, the already dilapidated castle was taken and destroyed by Swedish troops.
+It was never rebuilt and fell into ruin.

 Gallery